 Leisure outlets continue to have increasing success.
-With the weaker pound and the recession, more people are holidaying in the UK and spending more money at theme parks or cinemas.
-Also, consumers are continuing to want healthier lifestyles and, therefore, are spending more money on food and drink in health centers.
+With the weaker pound and the recession, "staycations" are more common with more people holidaying in the UK and spending more money at local theme parks or cinemas.
+Also, consumers continue to want healthier lifestyles and, are spending more money on food and drink in health centers.